Vatras/povocop/README.md

 [] result browsing and sorting it by inputData_id
 [] method in worker to fetch results from db (for genetic alg) - alter the config instead and make users verify before [] Disconnect events handling
-[] Redundancy factor - socket id usage? mac adress usage?
+[x] Redundancy factor - socket id usage? mac adress usage?
 [] browser plugin refactor
 [] intensity of computation - CPU usage selection
 [x] tracking user's performance: a CPU number test
 [] tracking user's performance, adaptive scheduling
 [] db replication and failover
+[] own input Data as array
+[] function to generate custom inputData
-[] submission of computation code as a service, not file [] validation of submitted code
+[x] submission of computation code as a service, not file [] validation of submitted code
 [] frontend for browsing results
 [] Genetic algorithm